-Four movement trajectories of the BD are simulated in the region, including two straight lines labeled by path-1 and path-2, and two zigzag routes labeled by path-3 and path-4, respectively.
-Each trajectory is designed to cross the VLC cells and their overlapping areas for a stress test of the tracking system.
-Since the height of LED APs is fixed in the experimental setup, various vertical positions of BD, ranging from 1.00 to 1.70~m, are simulated to examine the effect of the VLC cell size on the positioning performance.
-Each trajectory is simulated 500 times to collect comprehensive statistical data.
-As an example, Fig.~\ref{fig:all_sim_track} visualize the simulated BD tracking results of the four trajectories, respectively, with $h_{\textrm{BD}}=1.57$~m.
+Four BD movement trajectories are simulated in the region: two straight lines labeled as paths 1 and 2 and two zigzag routes labeled as paths 3 and 4.
+Each trajectory is designed to cross the VLC cells and their overlapping areas to stress-test the tracking system.
+Since the height of the LED APs is fixed in the experimental setup, various vertical positions of the BD, ranging from 1.00 to 1.70~m, are simulated to examine the effect of the VLC cell size on the positioning performance.
+Each trajectory is simulated 500 times to collect the error statistics.
+As an example, Fig.~\ref{fig:all_sim_track} visualizes the simulated BD tracking results for the four trajectories with $h_{\textrm{BD}}=1.57$~m.
 The green lines indicate estimated trajectories over all simulation repetitions, and the blue solid line shows the mean estimate.
-The arrows indicate the moving directions.
-It can be seen that the estimated trajectories closely follow the ground truth under the proposed algorithm.
-Fig.~\ref{fig:all_sim} presents the overall positioning performance in terms of different vertical positions of the BD with all trajectories.
+The arrows indicate the directions of movement.
+The results show that the estimated trajectories closely follow the ground truth under the proposed algorithm.
+Fig.~\ref{fig:all_sim} presents the overall positioning performance across all trajectories at different vertical positions of the BD.
 More specifically, Fig.~\subref*{fig:sim_rmse_straight} and Fig.~\subref*{fig:sim_mae_straight} display the RMSE and MAE for the two straight paths, whereas Fig.~\subref*{fig:sim_rmse_zigzag} and Fig.~\subref*{fig:sim_mae_zigzag} display the results for the two zigzag paths.